8: Customer Service & Building a Loyal Customer Base

 • Answering frequent inquiries regarding products, returns, delivery, etc.

-• Monitoring online channels to offer quick response times, and managing digital customer expectations.
+• Monitoring online channels to offer quick response times and managing digital customer expectations.

 This naturally leads us to the next crucial question…